JRI23/portfoliojj/README.md

 # My Portfolio
 Hello, here you can see my source code of how I created my portfolio.
-I've use React as front-end framework.
+I use React as front-end framework.
 <br>
 It's still under development.
 Looking forward to the future...
 <br>